3 min read

 Understanding email metadata

-Email metadata consists of details not commonly seen in an email.
+Email metadata is all the information not commonly seen in an email.
 The information includes details like the sender and recipient's addresses, the data and time the email was sent, the subject line, and the routing information of the various servers the email travels through.
 This data assists in the delivery of emails, helping servers determine how to route messages and making sure they reach the intended recipient.

 Is email metadata a risk to HIPAA compliance?